 This article was written in collaboration with IG, the world’s No.1 CFD provider (by revenue excluding FX, June 2020).
 All views expressed in this article are the independent opinion of DollarsAndSense.sg based on our research.
 DollarsAndSense.sg is not liable for any financial losses that may arise from any transactions and readers are encouraged to do their own due diligence.
 You can view our full editorial policy here.

 Contract For Difference (CFD) is one of the most popular types of derivatives used in the financial markets.
-CFD trading allows investors and traders to gain exposure to a wide range of financial products in the market including equities, forex, indices, commodities and even alternative asset classes such as cryptocurrencies.
+CFD trading allows investors and traders to gain exposure to a wide range of financial products in the market including equities, forex, indices, and commodities.

 How Does Contract For Difference (CFD) Work?